marcelwojdylo/totodo/README.md

 - **200** Operation successful

 ### Models
-A single model is used in the server-side application, which uses the following schema:
+A single model named `Todo` is used in the server-side application, which uses the following schema:
 ```javascript
 {
   title: {